dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 ## Conclusion

 Understanding React Router 4 requires a shift in your mental model of routing.
 I covered the main API concepts for using React Router 4 for the web in this tutorial.
 However, you can always consult the [official documentation](https://reacttraining.com/react-router/web) for more information.

+{% include tweet_quote.html quote_text="Understanding React Router 4 requires a shift in your mental model of routing." %}